-It's painful, tragic, and an emotionally charged event that can happen to anyone, at anytime—if they're not careful—including you!
+It’s painful, tragic, and an emotionally charged incident that can happen to anyone, at anytime—if one is not careful—including you!

-Everyone (it doesn't matter what gender) is susceptible to the many causes of suicide.
+Everyone (it doesn’t matter what gender or age or social status) is susceptible to the many causes of suicide.
 Each year in North America, over 31,000 people die by intentionally killing themselves.
 The World Health Organization boldly declares its estimate: more or less 1 million people succumb to death each year from committing suicide.

 What are the common causes of suicide?

 There are numerous, but let us see the most common causes.

 - Suicidal thoughts are the result of feelings of not being able to cope with what seems to be overwhelming life situations.

 - Hopelessness for the future (also causes suicidal thoughts).
 You may erroneously think suicide is a solution if you think you have a bleak future.

 - You may succumb to a sort of tunnel vision; i.e you’re in the midst of a crisis, and you believe, without a shadow of doubt that suicide is your only way out.

 - Study has resulted in data pointing to the fact that suicide may also have a genetic link.